PrivateMaRyan/MLP-Mixer-keras/README.md

 paper link : https://arxiv.org/abs/2105.01601

-Implementation of MLP-mixer in Convolution ways, and there seems not to much things new in this paper.
+Implementation of MLP-mixer in Convolution ways, and there seems not too much things new in this paper.